WonderfulWinnie/WonderfulWinnie.github.io/_posts/2022-06-25-Corgi-Meetup.md

   </p>

   &emsp;
   After a while of swimming and running around, we went with some others on a walk along the beach.
 The idea was it would help all the corgis dry out before going back in cars.
 This didn't really work for Winnie as she kept going back in the water, but the top half of her kind of dried out.
 So partial success.
-The walk ended with us heading back to the car to rinse off Winnie's sandy feet and then wrapping her up wiht a towel like a little corgi burrito.
+The walk ended with us heading back to the car to rinse off Winnie's sandy feet and then wrapping her up with a towel like a little corgi burrito.
 She was sooo tired and happy.
   <br>

   <p align="left">